1il1commit/namsh1125/June.md

 - Make Extracurricular_Activities repository
 - Solved SW Expert Academy No. 2072
 - Try to solve SW Expert Academy No. 1244
-- Added SW Expert Academy No. 13229, No. 2046 problem to GitHub